Mikejo5000/vsts-docs-pr/docs/organizations/accounts/create-organization-msa-or-work-student.md

 Before you begin, do either of the following:

-* To use only Microsoft accounts with your VSTS organization, complete the steps here.
+* To use only Microsoft accounts with your VSTS organization, complete these steps.
 Ignore the Azure Active Directory (Azure AD) callouts.

 	* If you don't have a Microsoft account, create one when you sign up for VSTS.

 	* Use your Microsoft account if you don't need to authenticate users for an organization with [Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
 All users must sign in to your VSTS organization with a Microsoft account.

-* Alternatively, to authenticate users and control organization access through your Azure AD, complete the steps here.
+* Alternatively, to authenticate users and control organization access through your Azure AD, complete these steps.
 Pay attention to the Azure AD callouts.

 	* Use your work or school account to *automatically connect* your VSTS organization to your Azure AD.
 All users must be members in that directory to access your VSTS organization.
 To add users from other organizations, use [Azure AD B2B collaboration capabilities](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b).